LCR-BCCRC/lcr-modules/docs/source/readme.rst

    op.enable_set_functions(config)

-The first set function you can use is ``op.set_samples()``, which sets the samples you want to use at the shared or module level.
+The first set function you can use is :py:func:`oncopipe.set_samples()`, which sets the samples you want to use at the shared or module level.
 The first argument corresponds to the module name (or ``"_shared"``), and all subsequent arguments should be sample tables as pandas data frames.
 This function automatically concatenates the data frames that are provided.
-Here, ``SAMPLES`` is the complete samples table, whereas ``GENOMES`` and ``CAPTURES`` are sample subsets generated from ``SAMPLES`` using ``op.filter_samples()``.
+Here, ``SAMPLES`` is the complete samples table, whereas ``GENOMES`` and ``CAPTURES`` are sample subsets generated from ``SAMPLES`` using :py:func:`oncopipe.filter_samples()`.

 .. code:: python

    op.set_samples("_shared", SAMPLES)
    op.set_samples("_shared", GENOMES, CAPTURES)

-The second function you can use is ``op.set_input()``, which sets the given input for a module.
+The second function you can use is :py:func:`oncopipe.set_input()`, which sets the given input for a module.
 Just like ``op.set_samples()``, the first argument is the module name, but this function should not be used for ``"shared"``.
 The second argument is the name of the input file as listed in the module’s configuration file.
 Lastly, the third argument is the value you wish to provide for that input file, which generally is a string value containing the available wildcards (once again, as listed in the module’s configuration file).
 That said, you could provide a conditional value as described below in `Parameterization <#parameterization>`__.

 .. code:: python